Aliases for RB1 Gene

 GeneCards Summary for RB1 Gene

 RB1 (Retinoblastoma 1) is a Protein Coding gene.
-Diseases associated with RB1 include retinoblastoma and familial retinoblastoma.
-Among its related pathways are Pathways in cancer and Glioma.
+Diseases associated with RB1 include retinoblastoma and small cell cancer of the lung, somatic.
+Among its related pathways are Mitotic Prophase and Cellular Senescence.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is RBL2.

 UniProtKB/Swiss-Prot for RB1 Gene

 Key regulator of entry into cell division that acts as a tumor suppressor.
 Promotes G0-G1 transition when phosphorylated by CDK3/cyclin-C. Acts as a transcription repressor of E2F1 target genes.
 The underphosphorylated, active form of RB1 interacts with E2F1 and represses its transcription activity, leading to cell cycle arrest.
 Directly involved in heterochromatin formation by maintaining overall chromatin structure and, in particular, that of constitutive heterochromatin by stabilizing histone methylation.
-Recruits and targets histone methyltransferases SUV39H1, SUV420H1 and SUV420H2, leading to epigenetic transcriptional repression.
+Recruits and targets histone methyltransferases SUV39H1, KMT5B and KMT5C, leading to epigenetic transcriptional repression.
 Controls histone H4 Lys-20 trimethylation.
 Inhibits the intrinsic kinase activity of TAF1.
 Mediates transcriptional repression by SMARCA4/BRG1 by recruiting a histone deacetylase (HDAC) complex to the c-FOS promoter.
 In resting neurons, transcription of the c-FOS promoter is inhibited by BRG1-dependent recruitment of a phospho-RB1-HDAC1 repressor complex.
 Upon calcium influx, RB1 is dephosphorylated by calcineurin, which leads to release of the repressor complex (By similarity).
 In case of viral infections, interactions with SV40 large T antigen, HPV E7 protein or adenovirus E1A protein induce the disassembly of RB1-E2F1 complex thereby disrupting RB1s activity.